Updated October 20, 2020

 - Building signs - Signs about masks, staying home if sick, and social distancing from Livingston County Health Department.

 - Screen workers.
 Check employees for fever or other symptoms if they will enter facilities or buildings.
-Use a touchless thermometer, if available.
-Any symptoms not normal for the individual are a concern.

 - Any employee with symptoms must stay home or work remotely.